-In general, redeeming points for award flights directly from the airline is the easiest way to make each point worth at least 1 cent each.
-For example, redeeming 15,000 points for a $284 flight makes each point worth 1.89 cents each.
+In general, redeeming points for award flights directly from the airline is the easiest way to make each point worth at least 1 cent.
+For example, redeeming 15,000 points for a $284 flight makes each point worth 1.89 cents.
 You would need to redeem 28,400 points to get a $284 statement credit or booking through the credit card’s travel booking tool.

-Some of the best cash back credit cards 2019 redeem each point at 1 cent each for monthly statement credits or bank account deposits.
-Although you have a lower redemption value than many travel rewards card, this can be a better option if you do not travel regularly and want to redeem your rewards on a monthly basis.
+Some of the best cash-back credit cards redeem each point at 1 cent each for monthly statement credits or bank account deposits.
+Although you have a lower redemption value than many travel rewards cards, this can be a better option if you do not travel regularly and want to redeem your rewards on a monthly basis.

 Additional Card Benefits

-No annual fee credit cards and one with an annual fee offer additional card perks that add value to the card.
-Credit cards with an annual fee are more likely to offer these benefits.
+Credit cards with an annual fee are more likely to offer more benefits.
 Usually, you get more perks when you pay a higher annual fee.

 Some of the best airline credit cards usually offer free checked baggage, priority boarding, and maybe even lounge passes.